frederic-perez/AmE-dictionary/data/idioms.md

 __more often than not__ Usually; as a rule. _Syn_ by and large, generally, mostly
 __more sinned against than sinner__ Less guilty or worthy of blame than others, especially those who have injured or laid such blame or guilt upon one. _I may be exploiting a loophole in how much I receive in social welfare payments, but given that my retirement fund was stolen from me by fraudulent investors, I’d say I’m more sinned against than sinner._
 __most of the time__ _Most of the time I do my breakfast._
+__mouth-breathing__ (used before a noun) Dimwitted, foolish, or stupid; of low or stunted intelligence. _Maybe you wouldn’t have failed the exam if you weren’t such a mouth-breathing nincompoop!_
+__mouth-watering__ Delicious; particularly appetizing in appearance, aroma, or description, especially as makes one’s mouth salivate. _I can’t wait to eat—those steaks you’re cooking smell mouth-watering!_
 __move heaven and earth__ To do everything that one can to make something happen.
+__move through the gears__ To steadily increase one’s momentum, as of speed, intensity, progress, or success. _With a lot of hard work and perseverance, our little business is finally starting to move through the gears!_
 __mover and shaker__ A person who wields power and influence; _“a shaker of traditional beliefs”; “movers and shakers in the business world”_
 __much obliged__ __1__ Indebted to someone for their generosity, kindness, or favor. _We are much obliged for all you have done on behalf of our father._ __2__ Thank you very much. _A: “Here’s your jacket, sir.”
 B: “Much obliged, son.”_
 __muddy the water(s)__ To introduce something, typically information, to an issue or situation that makes it less clear or more confusing.